tracim/tracim/README.md

 #### Database access ####

 Configure database in the development.ini file.
-This is defined as sqlalchemy.url and the default value is below:
+This is defined as sqlalchemy.url.
+There is an example value for PostgreSQL below:

     sqlalchemy.url = postgresql://tracimuser:tracimpassword@127.0.0.1:5432/tracimdb?client_encoding=utf8

+There is an example value for MySQL below (please refer to Documentation/database schema note to install required package):

+    sqlalchemy.url = mysql+oursql://tracimuser:tracimpassword@127.0.0.1/tracimdb

 #### Listening port